-In 1267, Gilbert de Clare, Earl of Gloucester, armedly seized the uplands of Senghennydd, and a year later, to secure his gains, began building the castle of Caerphilly.
+In 1267, Gilbert II de Clare, Earl of Gloucester, armedly seized the uplands of Senghennydd, and a year later, to secure his gains, began building the castle of Caerphilly.
 It is assumed that this was also the period when Gilbert thoroughly rebuilt Castell Coch, which was to secure the area between the newly built Caerphilly and Cardiff.
 Most probably, new stone fortifications of Castell Coch were built before 1280.
 They were built of sandstone, the color of which gave them the name Castrum Rubeum, meaning the Red Castle.
-The newly built stronghold did not function long, because it was attacked in 1314 by Welsh rebels under the leadership of Llywelyn Bren, the son of the ruler whom Gilbert taken the Senghennydd in 1267.
+The newly built stronghold did not function long.
+In 1307 it was recorded that it was in the hands of Joan, the widow of Gilbert, and probably already in 1314 it was captured by Welsh rebels.
+Possibly, the castle could have been conquered in 1316, during the uprising led by Llywelyn Bren, the son of the ruler, whom Gilbert took in 1267 Senghennydd.
 Castell Coch was then captured and destroyed.

 In 1760, abandoned and forgotten ruins were bought by Earl of Bute.
 The third Marquis of Bute, John Crichton-Stuart, inherited the castle and the great family fortune in 1848.
 In 1871 he turned to his chief engineer, John McConnoch, to dig up from debris and cleanse the ruins of the castle from the vegetation.
 Marquis then employed the architect William Burges, and the reconstruction of the castle began in 1875.
 Although Burges died in 1881, his plans were continued by a team of his craftsmen and assistants, and the reconstruction was completed at the end of the 19th century.

 Today’s castle is largely a 19th-century reconstruction, but by the standards of that period, its final appearance did not go away from the medieval original.
 The external façades of the towers are the most compatible with it, while their conical finials are more reminiscent of fortifications in France or Switzerland, than Anglo-Norman castles.
 Such finals were probably chosen because of their “greater pictoriality” and providing additional rooms in the castle.
 The lower parts of the towers with the vaulted basements are original, especially the southern hall, the north-eastern and south-western towers (Kitchen and Well) have a lot of original, medieval walls.
-The interiors of the castle are already only in the Victorian neo-gothic style.
+The medieval gatehouse has survived only at the ground floor level, while three (and partially a fourth one) arcades of the defensive wall on the north-west side of the courtyard have survived, along with one original merlon.
+The interiors of the castle are already only in the Victorian neo-Gothic style.
 Currently, the castle is under government protection and is open to visitors.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.